 How do I learn Latin?

-What makes the Latinum Institute Latin course unique?
+What makes the Latinum Institute Latin courses so good?

 How to learn Latin with this course?

-The core of the course is designed so that it is a stand alone audio course: in other words, you can successfully use the entire course, from beginner level for learning Latin, right through to advanced, without ever once having to open or look at a printed page.
+Latinum provides stand alone audio courses: in other words, you can successfully use the entire course, from beginner level for learning Latin, right through to advanced, without ever once having to open or look at a printed page, and without needing a teacher.

 The pdf files of the texts are there, of course, if you want to use them; but there is no need to, unless you find this helpful.

-The course is multi faceted: the core of it is Adler's Practical grammar of the Latin Language, but this does not stand alone: it is supported by a very wide range of audio resources, which you will start to use at the same time as you begin your adventure with the Serial and Oral Latin Course, and Adler's Practical Grammar.
+This course does not stand alone: it is supported by a very wide range of audio and text resources, which you will start to use at the same time as you begin your adventure with the Serial and Oral Latin Course and Adler's Practical Grammar.

 WHEELOCK , CAMBRIDGE, OXFORD, LLPSI, MORELAND AND FLEISCHER AND OTHER COURSES - How do they fit in with the Latinum Institute system?